NickBrighten/NBSCrypto/README.md

 <br/>

-# Test Vectors
+# Test Vectors - KATs
+A Known Answer Test (KAT) in security is a specific test method used to verify that a cryptographic algorithm works correctly.
-Test vectors for ciphers and hashes are being gradually added and updated.
+KATs (Test Vectors) for ciphers and hashes are being gradually added and updated here [here](https://github.com/NickBrighten/NBSCrypto/tree/main/KATs/).
 #

 <br/>